gabrielsartori-creator/java-fundamentals/README.md

 Its goal is to provide simple, well-documented examples that demonstrate how fundamental Java concepts are applied in practice.

+## Academic Context

+This repository was developed as part of my studies in Java programming and Object-Oriented Programming (OOP).

+The projects and examples included here were created to reinforce theoretical concepts through practical implementation, serving both as a personal learning resource and as educational material for other students interested in learning Java.

 ## Topics Covered

 > ⚠️ This list is continuously updated as new projects are added.